Last Updated on July 25, 2023 by The Unbounded Thinker

 Friedrich Nietzsche was a German philosopher who founded many aspects of modern philosophy.
-Nietzsche is mostly known for his phrase, ‘God is Dead,’ and the idea that human-beings must seek suffering because it leads to personal fulfillment.
+Nietzsche is mainly known for his phrase, ‘God is Dead,’ and the idea that human-beings must seek suffering because it leads to personal fulfillment.

 Nietzsche’s ideas are interesting to the Seekers of Knowledge.
-I gathered seven of his thought-provoking ideas which I thought I should share with you.
+I gathered seven of his thought-provoking ideas, which I thought I should share with you.

 Here are they: